-Best Free DAW Software for Music Production (2018)
+Best Free DAW (2019)

-But with most “professional” music software running into hundreds of dollars, any sort of free DAW, even the best free DAW, has got to be pretty limited and a bit crummy, right?
-Well, maybe you’d be surprised to hear that’s not the case at all.
-Sure, there can be some limitations, but often these are easy to live with and don’t hamper your creativity one bit.
+But with most “professional” music software running into hundreds of dollars any sort of free DAW has got to be limited and a bit crummy, right?
+You may be surprised to hear that’s not the case at all.
+Sure, there can be some limitations, but often these are things that are easy to live with and don’t hamper your creativity one bit.
 And in some cases, there are no limitations at all!
 So, before you invest in a pro-level DAW, why not test the water with something more affordable, or in this case, completely free.

 Cakewalk by BandLab